P-371/ASDML.NET.Legacy/SPEC.md

 }
 ```

-*Groups* can also be added.
+*Group*s can also be added as nested content.
 Let's add some controls to the window:

 ``` csharp
 class Window {